Admission requirements - One of the following:

 - Relevant courses of a duration of at least 6 months e.g. preparation courses for refugees and immigrants

-This is why it is very important that you upload all possible relevant documentation with your application before the deadline, also if you do not graduate until summer.
+This is why it is very important that you upload all possible relevant documentation with your application before the deadline, also if you do not graduate until summer the given year.

 Qualified applicants may be called for a personal interview.